MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 Validation will be successful when permissions are set and group is aware of those permissions given or set.

-### 4.2.32 Group Links
+### 4.2.32 Non-SSO

-Validation will be successful when third party technologies for group work are linked and accessed from the calendar.

-#### 4.2.32.1 Group has a link to a collaborative tool

-When the link is used the group will be able to access the third party technologies preferred from the calendar.
+Validation will be successful if application is able to provide the user with calendar functionality beyond that of the log in screen.

+#### 4.2.32.1 Non-SSO Log In

+The calendar will be accessed from multiple devices and browsers to verify that a log-in is required each time.

+#### 4.2.32.2 Non-SSO Log Out

+Logging out from multiple devices and browsers will be performed to verify that logging out is required on each device.

 ### 4.2.33 Sort & Filter